 Spotted Towhee (Pipilo maculatus)

 This bird was formerly classified as a rufous-sided towhee (Pipilo erythrophthalmus), along with the bird now known as the eastern towhee.
 The second part of the former Latin name means "red-eyed," an attribute that is obvious here.
 (Maculatus means "spotted.")
-When learning this bird, be sure to compare it to black-headed grosbeaks.
+For some reason, no photos yet of female/immature individuals; those have duller, more gray black areas than the males.
+When first learning this bird, be sure to compare it to black-headed grosbeaks.

 Vesper Sparrow (Pooecetes gramineus)